opensanctions/qarin/README.md

 This repository contains the discussion materials and output for a research project into name matching in screening tools.
 Name matching is a difficult tasks which aims to traverse both technical and cultural variations in how a human or company name is expressed.
 This project will establish a framework for name matching quality assessment, build relevant open data sets, and eventually propose some open source algorithms.

+## Repository Structure

+The repository is structured as follows:

+* `data/` contains scripts to generate and process the data sets used in the project.
+* `docs/` contains the project documentation.
+* `evaluations/` contains the scripts to evaluate name matching algorithms and display the results.
+* `qarin/` contains the source code for the Qarin Name Matching library.
+* `tests/` contains the unit tests for the Qarin Name Matching library.

 ## License and funding

 Qarin is licensed under the terms of the MIT license, included in `LICENSE`.